 Avoid common household cleaners:

 Granite is susceptible to damage by chemical etching from acidic chemicals, which can mar the glossy smooth surface.
 For that reason, it’s important to use a cleaner that was formulated specifically for use on natural stone.
-Granite Gold Daily Cleaner® is pH balanced, non-toxic and completely safe for use on natural stone surfaces without leaving streaks like common dish soap will.
+Granite Gold Daily Cleaner® is pH balanced and completely safe for use on natural stone surfaces without leaving streaks like common dish soap will.

 Wipe up spills quickly: